OREllis/uni-year_2/week1/src/test/resources/Exercise1.17_Solution_Logic.md

 List is created every time "newListOfLocalDateBirthdays()" is called, as well as the fact that a new HashSet is created every time "containsDuplicate()" is called within code.
-During development I didn't consider the resource cost of Object Creation and Garbage collection during runtime until first execution, however I may create branches with the code refactored for efficiency in the future, if I do, I will list the banches here;
+During development I didn't consider the resource cost of Object Creation and Garbage collection during runtime until first execution, when the actual time it took to execute was made apparent.

+In the future I may create branches with the code refactored for efficiency, if I do, I will list the banches here;

     None so far...